 In order to be eligible for the CPA exam in most states, students must complete 150 credit hours.
 One way to reach 150 credit hours could be completing credits at another university.
-Credits taken at another university after the start of a student's final 30 credits do not transfer back to Marquette University as these additional credits are not needed to earn the Marquette degree; keep in mind, the university policy is that the last 30 credits must be taken at Marquette University.
-Remember that the current university policy is that all transfer credits must be approved in advance and the last 30 credits must be taken at Marquette University.
+Credits taken at another university after the start of students' final 30 credits do not transfer back to Marquette University, nor do they count towards credit earned towards the 150 hours at Marquette.
+The current university transfer policy states that all transfer credits must be approved in advance and the last 30 credits must be taken at Marquette University.

-- Once a student graduates from Marquette, the university does not transfer any credits even if completed prior to their last 30 hours; so they are not reflected on your transcript.
+Once students graduate from Marquette, the university does not transfer any credits, even if completed prior to their last 30 hours; therefore, they are not reflected on your transcript.

-- If you are completing credits after you graduate, be sure to check with your state’s respective CPA Board in advance to see if they will accept the credits toward the 150 credit requirement.
+Students completing credits after graduation need to check with their respective state's CPA Board in advance of taking these credits, to ensure that the credits are accepted toward the 150 credit requirement.

-- It is your responsibility to check with your state’s CPA Board.
+It is the responsibility of students to check with their respective states' CPA Board.

 |ACCO 3001||Intermediate Accounting||3|

 |ACCO 4010||Individual Income Taxation||3|

 |Analysis of Corporate Financial Statements|

 |Accounting Internship - Grading Period|